 Aims and objectives

-We would like to find out if the amount of muscle and fat in the body, and how well the cells of the body are working (measured using BIA), can help us predict who is more or less likely to respond badly to chemotherapy.
+We would like to find out if the amount of muscle and fat in the body (measured using BIA) can help us predict who is more or less likely to respond badly to chemotherapy.

 How it will be done